top of page

 In fact, if you are someone prone to running injuries, or are new to a sport, an activity swap a few days a week may actually be BETTER than only running.
 In this manner, you can save your legs for your tougher intensity days, and continue to build fitness with cross training.
 You may even find that the “specificity of training” concept discussed above can be worked to your advantage.
 For example, if you swim instead of running the day before a workout, you may find your legs are fresher the next day when you do a higher intensity run, because you didn’t tax them as hard the day before.

-At Zenith Performance and Wellness, we offer performance physical therapy and personal training as well as physical therapy.
+At Zenith Performance and Wellness, we offer performance physical therapy, PT bike fitting, massage therapy, personal training, and strength classes such as Ultimate Athlete, Women's Strength, or Runners Strength & Mobility.
 We take the time to get a feel for your training plan and how it fits with your goals.
 We can work with you to determine the optimal dosage and type of cross training whether it is to enhance your training program or to supplement conditioning while navigating injury.
-At Zenith, both Jesse and I have significant experience in this area as we are athletes ourselves.
-You can contact our office or follow the link here to get started working with us today.
+At Zenith, our team has significant experience in this area as we are athletes ourselves.
+Stop by our Eugene Sports Clinic or book a free discovery call.

 Jayanthi NA, Post EG, Laury TC, Fabricant PD.
 Health Consequences of Youth Sport Specialization.
 J Athl Train.
 2019 Oct;54(10):1040-1049. doi: 10.4085/1062-6050-380-18.
 PMID: 31633420; PMCID: PMC6805065.